 - Identification of communication GAPs, where no or conflicting messages are being received.
 For example, use of social media to respond to customer feedback whether positive or negative.

-- Understand core customer journey paths, where additional development will provide biggest impact.
+- Understand core customer journey paths, where additional development will provide the biggest impact.

 - Understanding of required metrics to identify customer’s progress and fall out points, providing opportunities to bring customers back on board.

-In summary when mapping you customer journey remember the following key points:
+In summary when mapping your customer journey remember the following key points:

 - Where possible use actual customer feedback to determine the path taken.

 - Identify key customer persona, you cannot map every customer's path individually!

 - Keep it simple, the idea is to provide context and understanding to help identify areas for improvement or influence in the customer’s journey.